FIN-005: Extension and Collection of Credit

 Accounts Receivable Systems:

-Billing departments that do not utilize the Integrated System to bill customers and manage accounts receivable are responsible for all due diligence efforts to collect monies owed to the University, and for forwarding uncollectible accounts to the Virginia Set-Off Debt Collection Program.
-They are also responsible for forwarding accounts to collection agencies/credit reporting bureaus for further collection action in accordance with the University’s credit and collection procedures (hyperlink to come later).
+Billing departments that do not utilize OAR or Workday to bill customers and manage accounts receivable are responsible for all due diligence efforts to collect monies owed to the University and for referring uncollectible accounts to Payroll Services, Central AR or SFS.
+Based on the aging of the debt, Central AR and SFS will forward uncollected debts to the Virginia Set-Off Debt Collection Program.
+Billing departments are also responsible for referring accounts to Payroll Services, Central AR or SFS for further collection action in accordance with the University’s credit and collection procedures.
+SFS forwards accounts to collection agencies/credit reporting bureaus.
 Additionally, on a quarterly basis, these departments must provide to Central AR the information necessary for the accrual and reporting of the accounts receivable balances in the University’s accounting records.

 Allowance for Doubtful Accounts:

 In keeping with generally accepted accounting principles, management should establish an allowance for doubtful accounts to reflect the amount of receivables that management estimates will become uncollectible.
-The Office of the University Comptroller is responsible for establishing the allowance for doubtful accounts, but billing departments are required to provide information, as requested by Central AR and Student Financial Services, to establish a reasonable estimate of uncollectible balances.
+Financial Reporting and Operations is responsible for establishing the allowance for doubtful accounts, but billing departments are required to provide information, as requested by Central AR and SFS, to establish a reasonable estimate of uncollectible balances.

 Write-off of Uncollectible Accounts:

 Accounts should be written off the University’s financial accounting records when all collection actions have been completed, in accordance with the University’s credit and collection procedures, and management determines the receivable to be uncollectible.
-On a quarterly basis, Central AR, SFS and billing departments not utilizing the Integrated System will recommend write-offs to the Write-off Committee.
-Billing departments must develop documentation to support write-offs, and make it available to Central AR and auditors.
+On a quarterly basis, Central AR, SFS, and billing departments not utilizing OAR or Workday will recommend write-offs to the Write-off Committee.
+Billing departments must develop documentation to support write-offs and make it available to Central AR and auditors.
 The Write-off Committee will approve or disapprove write-offs based on the facts and circumstances of each account.

 Upon approval by the Write-off Committee, the write-offs should be processed in the applicable accounts receivable system, and no longer recognized as collectible for financial reporting purposes.
 However, the legal obligation to pay the debt remains, and the University will process and record the recovery of any previous write-offs, should they occur.
 As an agency of the Commonwealth of Virginia, only the Office of the Attorney General has the authority to discharge a debt owed to the University.